ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   | _ :: t -> 1 + length t;;
 ```

-This function operates not just on lists of integers like `total`, but on any
+This function operates not just on lists of integers, but on any kind of list.
-kind of list, as indicated by the type, which allows its input to be `'a list`
+This is indicated by the type, which allows its input to be `'a list`
 (pronounced alpha list).

 ```ocamltop
 length [1; 2; 3];;

 length ["cow"; "sheep"; "cat"];;

 length [[]];;
 ```